elb98rm/search-string-parser/README.md

 Items left to look at:

 1) Completing the software!
-Currently this is regarded as pre-alpha.
+Currently this is regarded as pre-alpha, however it's functional at the moment.
-2) Writing phpunit tests
+2) Move the return to be an object instead of an array

-Currently still under development. :)
+2) Write phpunit tests

 This will eventually be PSR-2, PSR-4 compliant.
 It's probably a long way off right now!